 Great post—thank you!

-Great post Karyn, thank you.
-When my business started 6 years ago I really had no idea of what worked and what didn’t.
-Over time, watching others, and giving a number of things an honest effort, I have come to a place as a business owner where I am better in tuned with what’s right – for me.
-Thanks to a number of professionals, like yourself, I’ve learned who to trust, like you, and who is just out to make a sale or add to their list.
+Thanks to a number of professionals, like yourself, I’ve learned who to trust, and who is just out to make a sale or add to their list.
 Joining my local Chamber, including the solopreneur group there, was a boon as well as hiring other coaches or professionals at times to keep me on target works great too.
 Solo doesn’t so much mean to me going it alone, it means I have complete call on who to add to my team.

 Staying focused is the most important thing when it comes to business.
 I like this article and its analogy!
 New here and I found your blogs amazing and content rich.
 More success to you!